madrilene/eleventy-excellent/src/pages/get-started.md

 - **Important:** edit meta data in `src/_data/meta.js`, it's being used all over the template.
 - Have a look at the [blog posts](/blog/), they explain some basic features that aren't covered here.
 - Search for 'eleventy-excellent.netlify.app'.
 You'll find an entry in `src/assets/css/global/global-styles.css`.
 Replace with your own domain.
 This is about the external link indicators, they are matched with your domain.
-If you don't want to use external link indicators, delete the whole style rule (not the whole style sheet!).
+If you don't want to use external link indicators, feel free to delete the whole style rule (not the whole style sheet!).
+You may also add the class `no-indicator` to any anchor element you want to except from this rule.
 - Edit your social media in `src/_data/social.js` and `src/_includes/icons`.
 If you add new icons they must be prefixed with "social-".
 By default you have RSS, mastodon, twitter, ko-fi, linkedin and github.
 Great resource: https://lucide.dev/
 - Edit your navigation items in `src/_data/navigation.js`.
 - Not required, but recommended: Delete `github.js` in `src/_data/github.js` and the blog posts, as these serve only as an example.